elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 create-snapshot
 ~~~~~~~~~~~~~~~

 With the operation ``create-snapshot`` you can `create a snapshot <https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-take-snapshot.html>`_.

-The ``create-snapshot`` operation supports the following parameters:
+Properties
+""""""""""

 * ``repository`` (mandatory): The name of the snapshot repository to use.
 * ``snapshot`` (mandatory): The name of the snapshot to create.